janeslagle/Reinforcement-Learning-138/README.md

 - Programming Assignment 2
 - Programming Assignment 3

-The final project for the course is located at the StructuRL-Bridge-Maintenance repo: https://github.com/janeslagle/StructuRL-Bridge-Maintenance
+The final project for the course can be found in the StructuRL-Bridge-Maintenance repo: https://github.com/janeslagle/StructuRL-Bridge-Maintenance